IdkDwij/Termithon/README.md

 6. python (Alternate solution to the 'py' command) ONLY WORKS ON WINDOWS
 7. wsl (Opens up the Linux shell, REQUIRES THE WINDOWS SUBSYSTEM FOR LINUX) ONLY WORKS ON WINDOWS!
 8. cmd (Opens the Command Prompt) ONLY WORKS ON WINDOWS
+9. ipconfig (Gives info about your IPV4 or IPV6 address, ip address, mac address) ONLY WORKS ON WINDOWS!

                         ____   _____   _    _      _
                        / __ \ / ____| | |  | |    | |